redhat-appstudio/tssc-sample-templates/README.md

 The examples contain an advanced continuous integration pipeline covering building, CVE scanning, security scanning, signatures,  attestations, SLSA provenance and SBOM along with Gitops-based continuous deployment

-GPT authors and IDP builders can take these samples to create their own SSCS based starters.
+Software Template authors and IDP builders can take these samples to create their own SSCS based starters.
 The components in the samples are designed to be maintainable to ensure that day 2 maintainance of default build pipelines and deployment yaml ensures teams have

 ## Usage in Red Hat Developer Hub